ONSdigital/concourse-demo-notifications/README.md

-# concourse-demo-deploy-trigger
+# concourse-demo-notifications
-This repository is used to trigger deployments to preprod and prod
+This demo repository is used to send Concourse notifications to Slack.